Everything You Want To Know About Botox For Hair

 "Botox Cosmetic is a neuromodulator that temporarily weakens the underlying muscle and blocks communication between the nerve and the sweat gland,” Dr. Engelman says of how the procedure works.
 “This prohibits the glands from working properly and producing sweat.
 When injected into the scalp, it reduces perspiration and causes the hair to remain dry — even during a workout."

-There are a few other sobering aspects to consider before booking an appointment: Budget-wise, these treatments are a huge financial departure from a $40 blowout here and there.
-Costs can range from $500 to $2,000 depending on the number of areas being treated and who is doing the injecting, according to Dr. Engelman.
+There are a few other sobering aspects to consider before booking an appointment: Budget-wise, these treatments are a huge financial departure from a £50 blow-dry here and there.
+Costs can range from $500 (£380) to $2,000 (£1,530) depending on the number of areas being treated and who is doing the injecting, according to Dr. Engelman.
 It’s not the kind of thing you want to bargain shop for, either: Injections done at the hand of an inexperienced provider can yield undesirable results, including the appearance of an uneven forehead or droopy brow.

 Though it may sound tempting to eradicate scalp sweat altogether, Miami-based dermatologist S. Manjula Jegasothy, M.D., strongly advises against overdoing it.
 Unlike with Botox injections used to curb sweating on the hands, feet, and underarms, we need to retain some sweat function in our heads to help regulate our body temperature.
 “When the weather is hot, we cool down by sweating, particularly on the scalp and face.
 If this sweating is eliminated altogether, one may have trouble with overheating,” Dr. Jegasothy says. ”Although this concept has not been proven definitively in the medical literature, it is enough to keep me cautious for now.”